Six Common Mistakes When Buying Real Estate

 4. Not using a professional real estate agent

-Your RE/MAX agent can help you make a purchase with the least amount of problems.
-He or she can ensure the price you pay is fair market value and offer expert advice on what to look for, conditions to include, negotiation strategy, and more.
+I can help you make a purchase with the least amount of problems.
+I can ensure the price you pay is fair market value and offer expert advice on what to look for, conditions to include, negotiation strategy, and more.
 After all, we work solely for you and have your interests at heart.

 5. Buying first before selling

 If price is important, you should always sell your present home before buying another.
 It has the advantage of letting you know exactly how much money you will have available for your next purchase.
-Selling your home first allows you to place fewer conditions on your purchase, which makes your offer more attractive to a seller.
-They often will demand more money to take a “subject to” offer which takes their home off the market.
-The other advantage is that if you find a house to be be terrific, chances are others will also find it attractive, too, and you stand to lose it if you can’t make an unconditional offer.
+Selling your home first, and having cash on hand, allows you to place fewer conditions on your purchase, which makes your offer more attractive to a seller.
+They often will demand more money to take a “subject to sale” offer which takes their home off the market while they wait for potential buyers’ homes to sell.

 6. Not knowing the full cost of home buying

-Make sure you know all the costs associated with your purchase and don’t forget about things over and above the purchase price, such as: legal and conveyancing fees, property transfer tax, property taxes, landscaping, roofing, appliance repairs, and more!
+Make sure you know all the costs associated with your purchase and don’t forget about things over and above the purchase price, like legal and conveyancing fees, property transfer tax, property taxes, landscaping, roofing, appliance repairs, and more!

-Before you make a costly buying mistake when you purchase your next property, contact our team to find out how we can help you navigate the complicated world of real estate.
+Before you make a costly buying mistake when you purchase your next property, contact me to find out how I can help you navigate the complicated world of real estate.